Flutter, an Ideal Framework for Algorithmic Art?

 Standard and fancier (mobile) UI

-Here is a very simple example of dropdown menu.
-Unlike many creative coding frameworks this (and a lot more) is very easy to create from built in components.
+Here is a very simple example of a dropdown menu.
+Unlike many creative coding frameworks, this (and a lot more) is very easy to create from built-in components.

 And here is a simple example of adding sliders to control parameters.